medadeshreyas/Online_Cab_Booking_Application/README.md

 Admins have the administrator role of the entire application and can only be registered admins with a valid session token.
 They can add, update, and delete drivers or customers from the main database and access the details of different customers, drivers, and trip bookings.

+## Features

-    Authentication and validation for customers, drivers, and administrators is implemented through the use of session UUIDs.
+- Authentication and validation for customers, drivers, and administrators is implemented through the use of session UUIDs.
-    Administrator functionality includes:
+- Administrator functionality includes:
-        The ability to act as the primary overseer of the entire application The capability to add, update, and delete drivers or customers from the main database Access to details pertaining to customers, drivers, and trip bookings Customer functionality includes:
+- The ability to act as the primary overseer of the entire application
+- The capability to add, update, and delete drivers or customers from the main database
+- Access to details pertaining to customers, drivers, and trip bookings

+### Customer functionality includes

-        The ability to register with the application and log in to receive a valid session token The capability to view a list of available cabs and book a trip The ability to access trip history, update profile information, and utilize other features, but only for logged-in users.
+- The ability to register with the application and log in to receive a valid session token
+- The capability to view a list of available cabs and book a trip
+- The ability to access trip history, update profile information, and utilize other features, but only for logged-in users.

-    Driver functionality includes:
+ ### Driver functionality includes
-        The ability to log in to the application and update personal information using a username and password The capability to add and update cab details The ability to mark availability status according to the status of trips The ability to end a trip and have the application generate a bill for the completed trip.
+- The ability to log in to the application and update personal information using a username and password
+- The capability to add and update cab details
+- The ability to mark availability status according to the status of trips
+- The ability to end a trip and have the application generate a bill for the completed trip.

 ### Technical Stacks